Vishal313-m/TubeSync/README.md

-# YouTube Lite
+# TubeSync

-YouTube Lite is a lightweight web application that allows users to browse and watch videos.
+TubeSync is a lightweight web application that allows users to browse and watch videos.
 It provides a simplified and intuitive interface for a seamless video watching experience.

 ### Deployed Application [See Here](https://youtube-piy.netlify.app/)